 At the heart of our business and culture is responsibility, to our staff and their families, to our customers, our communities and ultimately to our investors.
 This has never been more important than now, as we support our colleagues, communities and customers across all our territories during the COVID-19 pandemic.
 However, this is just an extreme example of how we normally do business every day of the week.

 Our operational purpose of delivering Availability, Reliability and Ease is backed up by taking responsibility in everything we do.
-Being a responsible business helps deliver the trust that makes our business function - trust that the equipment we provide will arrive on time, trust that it will do what we say it will, trust that it will be well maintained to make sure it works and trust that it is compliant with all health and safety requirements.
+Being responsible helps deliver the trust that makes our business function - trust that the equipment we provide will arrive on time, trust that it will do what we say it will, trust that it will be well maintained to make sure it works and trust that it is compliant with all health and safety requirements.

-Prioritising responsibility in a broader context means we seek, through our sustainable business model, to improve the lives of our customers, employees, investors and the communities where we live and work.
+We take great pride in always seeking to have a positive impact on our local communities and the environments in which we work.
 Being active, engaged members of the communities where we operate is enormously important to our staff.
 Our customers trust us to provide better service than our competitors.
-Our employees trust us to help keep them safe and reward them well for their efforts and look after them in the most difficult of circumstances.
+Our employees trust us to help keep them safe, reward them well for their efforts and look after them in the most difficult of circumstances.
 Investors trust us to deliver good returns throughout the economic cycle, in good times and bad.

 The obligation for ensuring Ashtead remains a responsible business rests with the Group’s board of directors.
 The board is assisted in this function by the Group Risk Committee, which is chaired by Michael Pratt.

 The Group Risk Committee provides the Audit Committee, and through them the Board, with a comprehensive annual report on its activities including new legislative requirements, details of areas identified in the year as requiring improvement, and the status of actions being taken to make those improvements.
 It also facilitates the coordination of the environmental, health, safety and risk management activities in the US, Canada and the UK so that best practice and new initiatives in one business can be shared with, and adopted by, the others.